Waldorf Common Core Curriculum

 At Winterberry, all first graders learn how to knit.
 This basic skill uses both right and left hands, and brings a steady, calming rhythm to the younger child.
 Crocheting, which emphasizes the right or left hand, almost always follows in the second or third grade.
 Cross- stitch is paramount to fourth grade as the children begin crossing over from childhood to adolescence.
 In fifth grade, knitting in the round, used to make hats, mittens, and socks, is a three dimensional, mathematical activity leading up to critical thinking in the middle school.
 Long-term hand-sewing projects involving concepts, patterns, and mathematical computations are usually found in sixth or seventh grade.
 The eighth grade Handwork curriculum often involves machine sewing, which perfectly integrates the student’s study of American History and the Industrial Revolution.

-Russian is offered at Winterberry to all students in grades one – eight.
+World Language is offered at Winterberry to all students in grades one – eight, offering German, Spanish and French broken down into blocks.
 The intent of Winterberry’s language program is for students to gain an innate appreciation for the sound of another language as well as its cultural richness.
 It is a dynamic program where language is offered through culture, music, games, cuisine, storytelling, crafts, singing, and dancing.
-From the content of these activities, children absorb the Russian culture and its passions.
-Students learn the geography and history of Russia and throughout the year, students prepare for and celebrate holidays and cultural events.
+From the content of these activities, children absorb each language's culture and its passions.

 At Winterberry, we begin in grades one through three by immersing the children in the spoken language.
-In the first three grades, children experience the Russian language through verses, songs, and finger plays.
-Additionally, by adding stories and games we help the children deepen their experience of the language.
+In the first three grades, children experience the each language through verses, songs, and finger plays.
+Additionally, by adding stories and games we help the children deepen their experience of each language.
 In these grades, all work is generally oral in nature, with little or no reading or writing.

-As students enter grade four and are fairly adept at reading and writing English, we introduce the Russian alphabet to them.
-The Russian alphabet offers great challenge to students with both its visual and phonetic differences.
-In order to help the children quickly make the connection between the letters and their sounds, we begin by writing out and reading aloud verses the children learned by heart in previous years.
-Soon the children are able to read Russian aloud almost as well as they read English.
+As students enter grade four and are fairly adept at reading and writing English, we introduce each language's alphabet to them.
+Each alphabet offers great challenge to students with both its visual and phonetic differences.
+In order to help the children quickly make the connection between the letters and their unique sounds, we begin by writing out and reading aloud verses the children learned by heart in previous years.
 In grade five, we revisit stories heard aloud in previous grades in a printed form and begin more focused work with grammar.

 Movement & Games